Episode 42: My Keywords Aren’t Working and How to Fix that!

 One way to improve your ranking is if you know somebody is going to go buy your book or wants to buy it, instead of sending them a link, ask them to go to Amazon, type in your keyword and find your book that way to purchase.
 This isn’t hacking the system, by the way; it’s giving you an opportunity to been shown to the market.

 If your book cannot be found using the keyword, though, it means Amazon has decided not to rank your book, which goes hand-in-hand with the third tip.
-Your book descriptions is indexed by Amazon and it’s used by Amazon to determine where products are placed.
+Your book's description is indexed by Amazon and it’s used by Amazon to determine where products are placed.

 Your keyword is an understanding to the true need of your market.
 How are they describing their pain point?
 How are they describing the type of book they love to read?
 This doesn’t mean changing the content of the book, itself, but better representing the content on the cover and in the description.